Platform-Specific Paths

 sense on certain operating systems:

 { "mode": { "default": "copy", "win": "ignore" }}With this setup the file is synced everywhere except Windows, where it is silently skipped.
+Windows pushes preserve artifacts still owned by another platform variant, but prune artifacts that only the ignored Windows variant owns.

 Full example